florenceltf/etched/README.md

 - [x] flo :: logo colour #282829
 - [ ] flo :: menu hamburger to be cross
 - [ ] flo :: scroll arrow
+- [ ] flo :: remove underline on logo
 - [x] flo :: currently has a scroll on mobile (ie home)
 - [ ] flo :: infinite scroll on home page : bit glitchy and can this be rewritten in js?
 - [x] flo :: initial page load animation (rhythm)